Srax/FullStackJavascript-Flow2-Handin/README.md

 3. Mongoose provides optional pre and post save operations for data models.
 This makes it easy to define hooks and custom functionality on successful reads/writes etc. You can also define custom methods that act on a particular instance (or document).
 While you can achieve similar functionality with the native MongoDB driver, Mongoose makes it easier to define and organize such methods within your schema definition. [(source)](https://www.stackchief.com/blog/Top%204%20Reasons%20to%20Use%20Mongoose%20with%20MongoDB)

 4. Mongoose makes returning updated documents or query results easier.
 A prime example can be found with update queries.
 While the native driver returns an object with a success flag and the number of documents modified, Mongoose returns the updated object itself so you can easily work with the results. [(source)](https://www.stackchief.com/blog/Top%204%20Reasons%20to%20Use%20Mongoose%20with%20MongoDB)

+5. The best rational models need the service of an expert to design, install and maintain.
+However, NoSQL models need much less expert management as it already has auto repair and data distribution capabilities, fewer administration and turning requirements as well as simplified data designs. [(source)](https://greengarageblog.org/7-pros-and-cons-of-nosql)

+6. Given the fact that transaction rates are rising due to recognition, huge volumes of data need to be stored.
+While rational models have grown to meet this need it is illogical to use such models to store such large volumes of data.
+However these volumes can easily be handled by NoSQL models. [(source)](https://greengarageblog.org/7-pros-and-cons-of-nosql)

+7. Rational models require expensive proprietary servers and storage systems whereas NoSQL models are easy and cheap to install.
+This means that more data can be processed and stored at a very minimal cost. [(source)](https://greengarageblog.org/7-pros-and-cons-of-nosql)

+There are of course many more pros to using NoSQL (mongoDB) but these are some of the ones i found most important.